jbyuki/instant.nvim/docs/design.md

 Design Document
 ===============

-ntrance (entrance) is a collaborative text editing plugin for Neovim.
+instant.nvim is a collaborative text editing plugin for Neovim.
 It should allow multiple users to edit the same document at the same time remotely.
 The plugin infrastructure should simple.
-It should provide the bare minimum to get started.
 Installing third-party tools should be avoided when possible to provide the best setup experience.
-Ideally the user could add the plugin to his list and immediatly get started.

 Plugin
 ------

-* It should avoid third-party tools or libraries as the plugins in Neovim has no dependency management system
 * Plugin is written in lua
-* Support only Neovim at the moment
+* Support only Neovim at the moment because functions such as nvim_buf_attach are not present in vim
-* The plugin should be immediatly useable after its installation

 Architecture
 ------------